belyakov-am/video-streaming/docs/setup.md

 ```shell
 docker-compose up --build
 ```
-Service will be deployed at `0.0.0.0:8000` (i.e. `localhost:8000`).
-One should not reload restart docker everytime after changes as it is done automatically with uvicorn and docker-compose volume.
+The service will be run on `0.0.0.0:8000` (i.e. `localhost:8000`).
+One should not reload docker each time some changes were made as it is done automatically with uvicorn. and docker-compose volume.